 Biting due to intimidation or threat can usually be avoided by being more mindful of your surroundings and how they might influence your dog.
 For example, is the dog park full of giant breed dogs that will intimidate your pup?
 Watch your dog’s body language.
 What are they telling you?

 Occasionally a fluke situation will arise that causes a Lhasa Apso to bite.
-These types of situations include:
+These types of cases include:

 - A child falling on them.

 Fluke incidents are sometimes avoidable, but other times, it is unavoidable.
-You can lessen the chances of these types of situations by always being mindful of where your dog is and be sure that they do not get left alone with children or unfamiliar people or animals without a proper introduction first.
+You can lessen the chances of these situations by always being mindful of where your dog is and ensuring they do not get left alone with children, unfamiliar people, or animals without a proper introduction.

 Another common problem that can lead to biting is when a Lhasa Apso has behavioral concerns.
 Examples of this type of situation include:

 - A dog is allowed to do anything they want without any guidance.